JW Marriott Essex House: Jumeirah Essex House

+JW Marriott Essex House

 In 2012, Strategic Hotels & Resorts re-acquired the hotel from the Dubai Investment Group for $325 million—$50 million less than Dubai Investment paid for the property six years earlier.
 The hotel was renamed JW Marriott Essex House New York on September 8, 2012, after the sale closed.

 In March 2016, Anbang Insurance Group, a Beijing-based insurance company, purchased Strategic Hotels & Resorts.
 The deal included the Essex House and 15 other luxury hotels and resorts.
-The deal was announced at $6.5 billion, but was reduced to $5.5 billion after the U.S. prohibitted the sale of the Hotel del Coronado to overseas buyers, due to its location adjacent to Naval Base Coronado.
+The deal was announced at $6.5 billion, but was reduced to $5.5 billion after the U.S. prohibited the sale of the Hotel del Coronado to overseas buyers, due to its location adjacent to Naval Base Coronado.

 In November 2018 it was reported that, under pressure from the Chinese government to offload overseas assets, Anbang had hired Bank of America to solicit buyers for Strategic Hotels & Resorts.

 The hotel was formerly the home of a 3 Michelin-starred restaurant, Alain Ducasse at Essex House.
 However, Ducasse closed the restaurant at Essex House in January 2007.
 In early 2008, South Gate Restaurant and Bar opened in the hotel.

-The hotel is known for being the place of death for the musician Donny Hathaway and one of the final living places for musician David Bowie and Russian-born composer Igor Stravinsky.
+Notable people

+The hotel was one of the final residences of musician David Bowie and Russian-born composer Igor Stravinsky, and the place of death of the musician Donny Hathaway.
+On January 13, 1979, Hathaway began a recording session with producers/musicians Eric Mercury and James Mtume.
+Each reported that Hathaway began behaving irrationally, seeming to be paranoid and delusional.
+According to Mtume, Hathaway said that white people were trying to kill him and had connected his brain to a machine for the purpose of stealing his music and his voice.
+Given Hathaway's behavior, Mercury said that he decided the recording session could not continue, so he aborted it and all of the musicians went home.
+Hours later, Hathaway was found dead on the pavement below the window of his 15th-floor room in the Essex House.
+His hotel room door was locked from the inside and the window glass had been carefully removed.
+There were no signs of a struggle, leading investigators to rule that Hathaway's death was a suicide.
+Frequent collaborator Roberta Flack was devastated and, spurred by his death, included the few duets they had finished on her next album, Roberta Flack Featuring Donny Hathaway (1980).
+According to Mercury, Hathaway's final recording was "You Are My Heaven", a song Mercury co-wrote with Stevie Wonder.

 Casey Stengel frequented the Essex House during his New York Yankees and New York Mets managing careers.
 Many visiting Major League Baseball teams have lodged at the Essex House when playing the Mets and Yankees.